 We also recommend connecting the white wire directly to the trailer frame (in addition).

 Size: This wire should be at least as big as the largest wire in your harness.
-If the lights are LED (low power), then the white wire can also be small, but if you have electric brakes or auxiliary power, this wire must be larger.
+If only lights are included, and the lights are LED (low power), then the white wire can also be small.
+However, if you have electric brakes or auxiliary power, this wire must be larger.

 Brown Wire Notes:

 The Brown Wire goes to the lights that are always ON as you travel.
-These are the running lights, the low intensity portion of the tail lights, side markers, corner markers, and if used, the sets of 3 lights central in front and back of the trailer.
-Check local laws for requirements on lights.
+These are the running lights, the low intensity portion of the tail lights, side markers, and corner markers.
+Also, if used, the sets of 3 lights central in front and back of the trailer.
+Check local laws for requirements on which lights your trailer needs.

-The typical sets of 3 lights central in the trailer are not in the above diagrams as they are not normal for low or utility type trailers.
-If you need them or want them, the brown wire feeds them (and the white for negative).
+The typical sets of 3 lights central in the trailer are not in the above trailer wiring diagram as they are not normal for low or utility type trailers.
+If you need them or want them, the brown wire feeds them too (and the white for negative).
 Tiny Houses may or may not need the 3 lights, but again, check local laws.

-Size: The Brown wire only feeds power to lights, so it should be sized for the power requirements of your lights.
+Size: The Brown wire only feeds power to lights, so size it for the power requirements of your lights.
 For a utility trailer, that is probably not much power, so a smaller gage is OK.
 For a large enclosed trailer with lots of running lights, consider a larger gage.

 Blue Wire Notes: